cracked99/Model-Control-Protocol/auto-analysis-system-prompt-guide.md

 You can test this functionality by:

-1. Resetting the project state: `/api/framework/reset-project-state`
-2. Starting a new conversation with Cursor AI
+1. Starting a new conversation with Cursor AI (automatic reset happens)
-3. Asking about the project structure
+2. Asking about the project structure
-4. Observing the dashboard getting populated automatically
+3. Observing the dashboard getting populated automatically
+4. Making changes to the project state during your session
+5. Starting a new session and seeing that it resets to a fresh state

 ## Customizing The Analysis Behavior